 The Dorothy Bradley Atkins Medicinal Plant Garden: Unique Venue and Resource

-Thanks to the incredible generosity of Dorothy Atkins' husband, Dr. Robert A. Atkins, Dorothy’s life as a pharmacist and her interest in medicinal plants are honored and commemorated by the garden and its associated activities.
+Thanks to the incredible generosity of Dorothy Atkins' late husband, Dr. Robert A. Atkins, Dorothy’s life as a pharmacist and her interest in medicinal plants are honored and commemorated by the garden and its associated activities.

 The Annual Garden Walk: A Community Outreach Event Heading link

-The first Annual Garden Walk was initiated in 2007 by the Atkins Garden Curator at the time, botanist Dr. Djaja D. Soejarto, and PCRPS Director at the time, Dr. Norman R. Farnsworth.
+The first Annual Garden Walk was in 2007 by the Atkins Garden Curator at the time, botanist Dr. Djaja D. Soejarto, and PCRPS Director at the time, Dr. Norman R. Farnsworth.
 The Garden Walk offers a tour of the garden from the perspective of UIC researchers and features a lecture from a distinguished natural products scientist.

 Overview and Mission Heading link